Click on any thumbnail to view an enlarged

 1959 Worked in Ueno City Office

-1969 Assumed the position of Ueno City Mayor Two Terms
+1969 Assumed the position of Ueno City Mayor two terms

 1977 Resigned as the Ueno City Mayor